 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that these sales may occur, could result in a decrease in the market price of our common stock.
-Immediately after this offering, we will have outstanding 69,350,922 shares of common stock, based on the number of shares common stock outstanding as of July 31, 2020.
-This includes the shares that we and the selling stockholders are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates or existing stockholders.
-Of the remaining shares, 59,975,922 shares are currently restricted as a result of securities laws or 180-day lock-up agreements (which may be waived, with or without notice, by BofA Securities, Inc. and J.P.
-Morgan Securities will be able to be sold beginning 180 days after this offering, unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended.
+Immediately after this offering, we will have outstanding shares of common stock, based on the number of shares common stock outstanding as of October 31, 2019.
+This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates or existing stockholders.
+Of the remaining shares, securities laws or 180-day lock-up agreements (which may be waived, with or without notice, by days after this offering, unless held by one of our affiliates, in which case the resale of those securities will be subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended.
 We also intend to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market, subject to volume limitations applicable to affiliates and the lock-up agreements referred to above.